mybema/mybema-config/readme.md

     rake

 This should take around 30 minutes to complete.
 Within the first 5 minutes you may be asked to trust the VPS you're deploying to.
 You should type `yes` and hit the return (enter) key.
 Then at around the 10 minute mark it will ask you for your password.
 Enter `mypass` and hit return.

+Once that's all done, because of an existing [small bug with our ansible tasks](https://github.com/mybema/mybema-config/issues/4), you'll need to SSH to your newly created VPS and restart nginx using (the password is the same as above):

+    sudo service nginx restart

+Once that's done, you can point your browser at the IP address and you're good to go!

 Running into problems
 =====================